 Sweet.
 Alone.
 Time.
 Is there anything as glorious and relaxing as a pedicure?

-I wasn’t focused on the massage my calves were receiving, and instead noticed a baby’s cry in the distance—which then made me notice I’d sprung a leak.
+I wasn’t focused on the massage my calves were receiving and instead noticed a baby’s cry in the distance, which made me see I’d sprung a leak.

 Honestly, I forgot shopping carts were a thing.
-I wandered a full lap around the store in full postpartum mom-brain mode, because I’d received a text that said she was awake and grumpy.
-In addition, I came to the baby aisle when I was holding a pack of too-big diapers and, inexplicably, some condoms.
+I wandered a full lap around the store in full postpartum mom-brain mode because I’d received a text that said she was awake and grumpy.
+In addition, I came to the baby aisle holding a pack of too-big diapers and, inexplicably, some condoms.
 I dropped them and went for the cart.

-A fully-stocked list, a surprisingly roomy budget, (the sweetest family and friends kept bringing food: y’all are the real MVPs).
-And time to spare to grab a Starbucks as I meandered with a cart this time around.
+A fully-stocked list, a surprisingly roomy budget (the sweetest family and friends kept bringing food: you all are the real MVPs).
+And I had time to spare to grab a Starbucks as I meandered with a cart this time around.

 Despite my best intentions, my first postpartum outing alone was nothing short of a disaster.
-All of those voices screaming at me to “enjoy my alone time!”.
-And “stop spending all my time with the baby” were drowned out in a big way when I got home from what felt like years away.
+All those voices screamed at me, “Enjoy my alone time!” and “Stop spending all my time with the baby,” were drowned out in a big way when I got home from what felt like years away.